PLOT: Pseudo-Labeling via Object Tracking for Monocular 3D Object Detection: Related Work

-\paragrapht{3D object detection without 3D annotations.} Given the challenges of expensive 3D annotation and following data scarcity, several works~\cite{WS3D, VS3D, zakharov2020autolabeling, qin2021monogrnet, han2024weakly, jiang2024weaklysingle, dpl} have pioneered annotation-free learning in 3D object detection.
-Advanced from earlier works~\cite{WS3D, VS3D}, WeakM3D~\cite{peng2022weakm3d} suggests a way to estimate 3D attributes given raw LiDAR points, while WeakMono3D~\cite{weakmono3d} and their subsequent work~\cite{han2024weakly} utilize multi-view images to make use of multi-view constraints during training.
-SKD-WM3D~\cite{jiang2024weaklysingle} proposes a self-teaching pipeline to lift 2D features into 3D representations using depth completion.
-Importantly, MonoGRNet~\cite{qin2021monogrnet} introduces a general-purpose M3OD model trained on video data with an orientation estimation module.
-However, these methods require additional data during \textit{training}, limiting scalability.
-OVM3D-Det~\cite{huangtraining} is the first to explore training-free pseudo-labeling for M3OD by leveraging zero-shot perception models~\cite{ren2024grounded, unidepth, achiam2023gpt} to generate 3D annotations from a single image, similar to ours.
+Given the challenges of cost and scarcity of 3D annotations, several works~\cite{VS3D, qin2021monogrnet, han2024weakly, jiang2024weaklysingle} have pioneered weakly-supervised M3OD.
+WeakM3D~\cite{peng2022weakm3d} estimates 3D attributes given raw LiDAR points, while WeakMono3D~\cite{weakmono3d} and subsequent work~\cite{han2024weakly} utilize multi-view constraints.
+SKD-WM3D~\cite{jiang2024weaklysingle} proposes a self-teaching pipeline to lift 2D features into 3D space using depth completion, while VGW-3D~\cite{huang2024vgw3d} uses perspective-invariant error prediction and decoupled visual guidance.
+Importantly, MonoGRNet~\cite{qin2021monogrnet} introduces a general-purpose model that utilizes video priors.
+However, these methods require sophisticated priors, which limit their scalability.
+GGA~\cite{zhang2024gga} addresses this issue by introducing a generalizable weakly-supervised M3OD framework that leverages general geometric priors and 2D ground-truths.
+VSRD~\cite{liu2024vsrd} proves the efficacy of pseudo-labeling and silhouette rendering in weakly-supervised M3OD.

-\paragrapht{Zero-shot perception models for M3OD.} With the abundance of 2D annotations and advances in model architecture, zero-shot perception models have recently gained momentum in both 2D~\cite{wang2022clip, caron2021emerging, ravi2024sam} and 3D scene understanding~\cite{chen2023clip2scene, OV-3DET, depthanything, wang2025ov}.
-Several recent M3OD studies~\cite{wang2025ov, yao2024open} have also built on the success of zero-shot models, further advancing research in this direction.
-In particular, OVM3D-Det~\cite{huangtraining} proposes a pseudo-labeling pipeline for M3OD that takes advantage of zero-shot perception models in three key aspects: 1) 2D object detection and segmentation~\cite{ren2024grounded}, 2) metric depth estimation for pseudo-LiDAR generation~\cite{unidepth}, and 3) dimension estimation of occluded objects~\cite{achiam2023gpt}.
-However, the approach relies on the perception capabilities of large models without explicitly compensating for missing 3D information, ultimately leading to limitations in accuracy.
-Unlike this, our method introduces a physically explainable 3D annotation strategy that fully exploits the information derived from temporal frames using the zero-shot tracking model~\cite{karaev2025cotracker, karaev2024cotracker3}.